Pesquisa

 Coordenador: Dr. Alessandro Garcia (PUC-Rio) · Patrocinador: CNPq

-This project aims to: (i) provide a conceptual framework for sequential refactoring as well as related concepts; (ii) develop a theory that explains how developers perform sequential refactoring in practice; (iii) propose heuristics for automated identification of sequential refactoring existing in a program; (iv) assess the quality impact of sequential refactoring; (v) evaluate and classify sequential refactoring as positive or negative based on their impact on structural degradation symptoms; and (vi) propose a recommendation system for sequential refactoring.
+This project aimed to: (i) provide a conceptual framework for sequential refactoring as well as related concepts; (ii) develop a theory that explains how developers perform sequential refactoring in practice; (iii) propose heuristics for automated identification of sequential refactoring existing in a program; (iv) assess the quality impact of sequential refactoring; (v) evaluate and classify sequential refactoring as positive or negative based on their impact on structural degradation symptoms; and (vi) propose a recommendation system for sequential refactoring.

 Leveraging Gamification and Social Networks for Improving Prevention and Control of Zika